danielbrendel/danielbrendel/README.md

 ## Currently working at 💼

-I am currently building my own business
+After working as a software developer in various companies I am now building my own business.

 <!--
 **danielbrendel/danielbrendel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.